CARBON REDUCTION COMMITMENT

 The CRC Energy Efficiency Scheme is a mandatory carbon emissions scheme in the United Kingdom requiring large non-energy-intensive organisations in the public and private sectors to purchase allowances for the tonnes of CO2 emitted through gas and electricity use.
 The scheme enacted in the Climate Change Act 2008.
 The CRC EES is led by the Environment Agency.

 The government announced its intention to abolish the CRC in the Spring Budget on 16th March 2016.
-This will happen at the end of Phase 2 with the revenue being recovered from 2019 from an uplift in Climate Change Levy through supplier invoices.
-The reporting requirements will be replaced and the Government will consult on the format in due course.
+This will happen at the end of Phase 2, following the 2018/19 reporting period.
+The revenue will be recovered from 1st April 2019 from an uplift in Climate Change Levy through supplier invoices.
+The reporting requirements will be replaced with the Streamlined Energy and Carbon Reporting framework.

 FIND OUT MORE

 To receive the latest information on this legislation, please complete our short form